 Along with pictures of herself during and after the wisdom teeth extraction, Cyrus posted a picture of her extracted teeth.
 The picture shows five separate pieces, causing many news outlets to say that Miley Cyrus had five teeth extracted.
 Since we only have four wisdom teeth, this led to speculation about the fifth tooth.

-Since earlier posts included her digital x-rays, and some commentators noted that she needed a root canal on one of her teeth, many might think that she had that tooth extracted along with her four wisdom teeth.
+Since earlier posts included her digital x-rays, and some commentators noted that she needed additional treatment on one of her teeth, many might think that she had that tooth extracted along with her four wisdom teeth.

 However, if you look at the picture closely–a little gross, I know–you can see that the “tooth” in the lower right looks different from the others.
 It has a flat surface that isn’t smooth and shiny like the others, and instead of curving outward, it seems to have a hollow inside it.
 This tells us it probably isn’t a fifth tooth, but a piece of one of the other four.